V4Fire/Client/src/core/cookies/README.md

   expires?: Date | string | number;

   /**
-   * The maximum lifetime of the created cookie in seconds.
+   * The maximum lifespan of the created cookie file in seconds.
    * This option is an alternative to `expires`.
    */
   maxAge?: number;

   /**
-   * True if the cookie can only be transmitted over a secure HTTPS connection
+   * If set to true, the cookie file can only be transmitted through a secure HTTPS connection.
    * @default `false`
    */
   secure?: boolean;